AqwamCreates/DataPredict/docs/APIDesign.md

 * All our optimizers have calculate() and reset() functions.
 They will be called inside called inside our models.

-* calculate() function takes in costFunctionDerivatives (matrix) and previousCostFunctionDerivatives (matrix) in order.
+* calculate() function takes in learningRate (number) and costFunctionDerivatives (matrix) in order.
 It returns the adjusted costFunctionDerivatives.

 * reset() does not take in any parameters.